maese005/oncoPredict/README.md

 # pRRophetic_plus

 An R package for drug response prediction and drug-gene association prediction.
+The prepared GDSC and CTRP matrices for the calcPhenotype() are here: https://drive.google.com/drive/folders/1qgLcsREeGJg_sCYZpTcso2JkWZ08Uu5r?usp=sharing

 ## R <h2>
  * This directory contains all the R functions included in this package.